Sunday, 31 December 2017

 The Rijksmuseum offers the following description of this print:

 “Mountain landscape with resting travellers in the foreground.
 A river valley in the background.
 The last picture of an eight-part series of Bohemian landscapes.” (http://hdl.handle.net/10934/RM0001.COLLECT.167970)

-Condition: crisp and well-printed impression with margins of varying size but approximately 1.5 cm.
-The sheet is in excellent condition (i.e. there are no tears, folds, abrasions, stains or foxing) but there is a light brown stain in the narrow margin at the upper left and the lower left corner is slightly chipped.
+Condition: marvellously crisp and well-printed impression with narrow margins.
+The sheet is in excellent condition (i.e. there are no tears, folds, abrasions or foxing) but there is a light brown stain in the narrow margin at the upper left and the lower left corner is slightly chipped.
 The sheet is laid onto a support sheet of washi paper.

-I am selling this superb impression of a very rare print for the total cost of AU$270 (currently US$213.81/EUR182.09/GBP166 at the time of posting this listing) including postage and handling to anywhere in the world.
+I am selling this superb impression of a very rare print for the total cost of AU$430 (currently US$335.52/EUR279.79/GBP248.32 at the time of posting this listing) including postage and handling to anywhere in the world.

 If you are interested in purchasing this remarkably detailed and important print, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.

 Landscapes executed at the time of Aegidius Sadeler were a rich amalgam of symbolic meanings.